hydrabank/songfish/README.md

 # Songfish

-An open-sourced music-focused bot for Discord.
-Its' public instance is an invite-only Discord bot called Songfish.
-However, Songfish also has a more exclusive variant with a dedicated voice server, called Edward's Tunes.
+An open-sourced music-focused bot for Discord, written in Discord.js using Poru for communication

 ## To-do list
 - [x] Basic music playback (play, pause)